 Technology scaling degrades the critical charge, decreases operating voltage and increases the circuit scale on a chip.
 For those reasons, soft errors have come to occur easily in recent years [1].
 Accurate soft error rate (SER) estimation is therefore necessary to design soft-error-tolerant processors.
 However, verifying the effectiveness of soft error mitigation techniques is difficult because processors have become extremely complicated.
-Radiation testing of fabricated test chip, which entails a great deal of time and cost, is conducted only for simple test circuits [2, 3].
+Radiation testing of fabricated test chip, which entails a great deal of time and cost, is conducted only for simple test circuits [2], [3].
 Moreover, system-level verification by radiation testing is difficult.
 Consequently, a processor SER evaluation technique that uses no radiation testing is required.

 In the past, soft errors in large SRAM arrays were regarded as the main contributor to processor SER.
 However, error correction code (ECC) with a bit-interleave structure can mitigate SRAM SER sufficiently [4].
-In recent years, soft errors have come to occur in logic blocks, creating growing concern about processor reliability.
-[4, 5].
+In recent years, soft errors have come to occur in logic blocks, creating growing concern about processor reliability [4], [5].
 For soft error of logic blocks, we particularly examine single event upsets (SEUs) in flip-flops.
 Radiation-hardened flip-flops are affected by area and power overhead.
 Therefore, it is inefficient to apply soft error mitigation techniques uniformly to all flip-flops.
 Contributions to processor SER differs among flip-flops.
-Consequently, identifying those flip-flops susceptible to soft error can efficiently mitigate the impact of soft error on processors because developers can apply soft error mitigation techniques selectively to these flip-flops: softerror-tolerant and cost-effective processors can be designed.
+Consequently, identifying flip-flops that are susceptible to soft error can efficiently mitigate the impact of soft error on processors because developers can apply soft error mitigation techniques selectively to these flip-flops and design soft-error-tolerant and cost-effective processors.

 Soft errors occur in flip-flops and propagate to downstream flip-flops through combinational circuits.
 There, the error might cause a primary output flip and system-level malfunction.
 The processor SER evaluation should be conducted using the following three steps: device-level soft error occurrence analysis, circuit-level propagation analysis, and system-level effect analysis [4].
 As described herein, we propose an accurate analysis technique for soft error propagation.
-It evaluates the probability that an SEU occurring at a flip-flop flips the value in a downstream flipflop and thereby affects the primary output.
-Existing techniques are classifiable into fault injection techniques [6-9] and analytical techniques [4, 12-15].
+It evaluates the probability that an SEU occurring at a flip-flop flips the value in a downstream flip-flop and thereby affects the primary output.
+Existing techniques are classifiable into fault injection techniques [6]-[9] and analytical techniques [4], [12]-[15].
 Exhaustive fault injection techniques require vastly numerous input vectors.
 Fault injection simulation using comprehensive input vectors for a complicated circuit takes an enormous amount of time because the number of input vectors increases exponentially according to the number of primary inputs.
 Monte Carlo simulation using random input vectors cannot ensure that all circuit states are verified uniformly.
-FPGA-based fault injection for speed up [8, 9] cannot evaluate temporal masking effects depending on circuit delays.
-Analytical techniques estimate the state of the circuit probabilistically without test cases for each input vector sequence.
-They are suitable for the analysis of a complicated processor.
-First we describe an effect that cannot be evaluated using conventional analytical techniques.
+FPGA-based fault injection for speeding up [8], [9] cannot evaluate temporal masking effects depending on circuit delays.
+Analytical techniques estimate the circuit state probabilistically without a test case for each input vector sequence.
+They are suitable for analysis of complicated processors.
+First we describe an effect that conventional analytical techniques cannot evaluate.
 Then we propose an analytical technique that can evaluate the effect.

 The remainder of this paper is organized as follows.
-Several masking effects and conventional SEU propagation analysis techniques are described in Section II.
-Section III explains problems of the conventional and proposed techniques.
-Section IV shows the experimental setup and results.
-Finally, Section V presents a summary of the results.
+Several masking effects and conventional SEU propagation analysis techniques are described in Sect.
+2. Section 3 explains problems of the conventional and proposed techniques.
+Section 4 shows the experimental setup and results.
+Finally, Sect.
+5 presents a summary of the results.